 |Thai Visa Type||Duration of Stay||Visa Fee|

 Blank application forms are provided by the office so there is no need to print them out in advance.
-However, it’s a good idea to bring a black or blue pen because there weren’t any provided at the facility.
+However, it’s a good idea to bring a black or blue pen because the consulate does not provide pens to applicants.

 Sitting outside the consulate is a van with a photocopy machine.
-The man charges 2 RM per copy and 1 RM for every extra copy.
+The process costs 2 RM for the first copy and 1 RM for every extra copy.

-Be sure to have the following information on hand to properly fill out the application form:
+Be sure to have the following information on hand to properly fill out the visa application form: